-Following each check issued on behalf of a state committee or working group, the state treasurer shall issue a brief statement to the coordinator of the group stating the amount of funds disbursed year to date and the remaining budget allocation.
+Following each check issued on behalf of a state committee or working group, the state treasurer shall issue a brief statement to the coordinator of the group stating the amount of funds disbursed fiscal year to date and the remaining budget allocation.
 In the case of the Coordinating Committee, the statement shall be given to the liaison to the Finance Committee.

-- 7-2.10 Emergency funding - a) The treasurer shall report any Request for Payment which is in excess of a group's budgeted amount to the Coordinating Committee for action. - b) The Coordinating Committee may request emergency funding directly from the state treasurer for any state committee or working group.
+7-2.10 Emergency funding

+a) The treasurer shall report any Request for Payment which is in excess of a group's budgeted amount to the Coordinating Committee for action.